-CCSF's Academic Counseling (CSCD) addresses the career, academic and personal counseling needs of students at City College of San Francisco.
-We strive to assist students to develop skills to succeed in college, graduate, earn certificates, transfer, and to create and maintain meaningful careers.
+CCSF's Academic Counseling (CSCD) addresses the career, academic and counseling needs of students at City College of San Francisco.
+We strive to assist students in developing skills to succeed in college, graduate, earn certificates, transfer, and to create and maintain meaningful careers.
 Students can work with counselors to discuss their academic goals, develop or revise educational plans, course/major selection and career/vocational guidance.
 They can also discuss the requirements needed for a certificate, a degree, or transfer to a 4-year institution.
 Counselors make referrals to helpful support services on and off campus and provide specialized workshops including probation, transfer planning, and Internet resources.
 Academic Counseling offers both express counseling for short questions, and counseling by appointment for educational plans and more complicated academic planning issues.
 Students may call (415) 239-3302 to make a counseling appointment.
-Counselors are available Monday-Friday.
-Counselors are available on the Ocean Campus in C207 and Multi-use Building 39/101, Science 132 (Transfer Center).
+Counselors are available Monday-Friday on the Ocean Campus in C207 and Multi-use Building 39/101, Science 132 (Transfer Center).

-City College of San Francisco's New Student Counseling Department (NSCD) completed in the following ways: 1) Orienting the student to their educational choices, 2) assisting students in the decision making process needed to begin their academic life on campus, 3) discuss requirements for CCSF certificates, graduation, transfer to public and private institutions, 4) support them in their academic life and career achievement goals, 5) offer information regarding access to campus resources and student support services, 6) through counseling, educational planning, workshops and classes, teach students about skills and strategies that support their academic success, 7) support students problem resolution through appropriate counseling and referrals to personal counseling services as needed to enhance their success in college.
-Our services include orientation to the college workshops, retention intervention classes for general and Basic Skills students, educational planning, student growth/development classes and short personal counseling sessions leading to appropriate referrals.
+City College of San Francisco's New Student Counseling Department (NSCD) provides provides the following services: 1) assist students in the decision making process needed to begin their academic life on campus, 2) discuss requirements for CCSF certificates, graduation, transfer to public and private institutions, 3) support them in their academic life and career achievement goals, 4) offer information regarding access to campus resources and student support services, 5) through counseling, educational planning, workshops and classes, teach students about skills and strategies that support their academic success, and 6) make referrals to personal counseling services as needed to enhance their success in college.
+We offer orientation to the college workshops, retention intervention classes for general and Basic Skills students, educational planning, student growth/development classes and short personal counseling sessions leading to appropriate referrals.
 Our goal is supporting student success.